jtruo/hairutility/README.md

 The greatest obstacle was the differenting hair types/shapes that make it difficult to replicate another person's haircut.
 There is hardly any documentation on the code which is bad practice.
 I invested much of my time rapidly developing the full-stack django website.

+After participating in business competitions, collecting feedback from salons, interviewing ~60 students at Alpha Chi Omega, I decided to shelve the project.

 # Prerequisites

 - [Docker](https://docs.docker.com/docker-for-mac/install/)